Tibor Baranski: Bluffs guards

-Rotta sent Baránszki to Hegyeshalom with blank letters of protection.
+Rotta sent Baranski to Hegyeshalom with blank letters of protection.
 He freed hundreds of Jews, bringing them back to Budapest on a train.
-Acting as the Vatican representative, Baránszki paid for the upkeep of thousands of Jews living in the Vatican's protected houses.
+Acting as the Vatican representative, Baranski paid for the upkeep of thousands of Jews living in the Vatican's protected houses.
 With the help of his aunt, who worked for a pharmaceutical company, he distributed medicine, extra food, and supplies to the hidden Jews.
 "I worked night and day and got very little sleep.
 Some days I didn't have a second to eat," he recalled.
 "Besides the grace of God ...
 I had some courage and some organizational abilities."

-If his deception was discovered, Baránszki would have been killed.
+If his deception was discovered, Baranski would have been killed.
 He credited his deep Catholic faith for the strength to ignore demands by Nazi officers that he stop working on behalf of Jews.
 When challenged with a gun to his head by a German officer about why he helped the Jews, he replied, "You are either silly or an idiot.
 It is because I am a Christian that I help the Jews."
 He received a call from Adolf Eichmann, who told him that only 3,000 of the 12,000 protection letters previously authorized by the Nazis would be honored.
 Not knowing who he was talking to, he told Eichmann, "I thought I was talking to a German officer, not a German scoundrel."
 Baranski helped those whose protection letters were no longer valid to hide in old houses and caves used as wine cellars.
 Using these methods, he said, "We were able to protect between 8,000 and 12,000 Jews," he said.

 He successfully won the release of dozens and hundreds of captive Jews again and again.
 He gave the Nazis and Arrow Cross officials meaningless but official-looking and lifesaving documents and used every other ploy he could imagine.
 He harbored about 3,000 Jews in the Vatican's protected sector of apartment complexes.
 Varying sources state he saved up from 7,000 to as many as 12,000 Jews.
 Baránszki was arrested by the Soviets on December 30.